-Split cane rods – Fly rods constructed of six pieces of split cane bamboo, which are triangularly shaped, tapered and glued together.
+Split cane rods – Fly rods constructed of six pieces of split cane bamboo, which are triangularly shaped, tapered, and glued together.
 Split cane rods appear to have originated in the U.S. in the middle of the 19th century.
-While used by some modern anglers, graphite/fiber glass rods offer less expensive and easier-to-care for options.
+While used by some modern anglers, graphite/fiberglass rods offer less expensive and easier-to-care-for options.

-Spinner – The egg-laying, last stage of a mayfly, based upon the fact that the wings are spread horizontally as it falls to water surface after mating.
+Spinner – The egg-laying, the last stage of a mayfly, is based upon the fact that the wings are spread horizontally as it falls to the water surface after mating.
 The spinner is of significance because the spinner is an easy target for feeding fish.
 Overall not as important to the fly fisher as the dun stage. (see mayfly and dun).

-Spinner fall – When mayfly of a particular sub-species go into the spinner stage they do so over a relatively short period of time, sometimes creating a feeding frenzy during what is called a spinner fall.
+Spinner fall – When mayflies of a particular sub-species go into the spinner stage they do so over a relatively short period of time, sometimes creating a feeding frenzy during what is called a spinner fall.

-Spring Creek – A creek or stream that gets its water from a ground flow or spring sources, rather than glacier/snow melt or surface run off.
-Spring creeks are generally at a temperature of the average rainfall temperature over the course of the year (the source of most ground water) and hence usually do not warm significantly in the summer nor freeze in the winter.
+Spring Creek – A creek or stream that gets its water from a ground flow or spring sources, rather than glacier/snow melt or surface runoff.
+Spring creeks are generally at a temperature of the average rainfall temperature over the course of the year (the source of most groundwater) and hence usually do not warm significantly in the summer nor freeze in the winter.

-Standing Line – the part of the line that is joined to another piece of line when tying the tag ends together.
+Standing Line – the part of the line that is joined to another piece of the line when tying the tag ends together.
 Two standing lines are joined by tying their tag ends into a knot.

-Stonefly – very important aquatic insect; nymph lives for one to three years, depending on species; most species hatch out by crawling to the shoreline and emerging from its nymphal case above the surface, thus adults are available to trout only along shoreline and around midstream obstructions; adult has two pair of wings which are folded flat along its back when at rest; stoneflies require a rocky bottomed stream with very good water quality.
+Stonefly – very important aquatic insect; nymph lives for one to three years, depending on species; most species hatch out by crawling to the shoreline and emerging from its nymphal case above the surface, thus adults are available to trout only along the shoreline and around midstream obstructions; adult has two pair of wings which are folded flat along its back when at rest; stoneflies require a rocky bottomed stream with very good water quality.
 It varies in size, but in the larger sub-species can reach 2 inches.

-Streamer – fly tied to imitate the various species of baitfish, leeches or other non-insects upon which game fish feed; usually tied using feathers for the wing, but can be tied with hair and/or feathers; tied in all sizes (see bucktail).
+Streamer – fly tied to imitate the various species of baitfish, leeches, or other non-insects upon which game fish feed; usually tied using feathers for the wing, but can be tied with hair and/or feathers; tied in all sizes (see bucktail).
 Modern streamers are made of many synthetic materials, including metallic film and even epoxy.

 Strike – The action of a fish in trying to eat a fly.
 This term also refers to the movement of the rod a fly angler makes to set the hook.

 Stripping Basket – A device used to manage the fly line stripped from the reel for the cast and stripped in during the retrieve, but needed for the next cast.
-A Stripping Basket keeps the line from getting tangled and stepped on.
+A Stripping basket keeps the line from getting tangled and stepped on.

-Stripping guide – The guide nearest the reel on a fly rod, usually more substantial and larger in diameter than the snake guides nearer the tip.
-It is called a stripping guide because in bringing in the fly, the line is pulled over this guide with a fair amount a force.
+Stripping guide – The guide nearest the reel on a fly rod, is usually more substantial and larger in diameter than the snake guides nearer the tip.
+It is called a stripping guide because in bringing in the fly, the line is pulled over this guide with a fair amount of force.
 Some rods have two stripping guides, with the larger being nearer the reel.

-Stripping or stripping the line – Bringing in a fly line with in a series of short or varied pulls so as to simulate a living insect or bait fish.
+Stripping or stripping the line – Bringing in a fly line within a series of short or varied pulls so as to simulate a living insect or bait fish.
 Often also involves movements of the rod tip.

 Surgeon’s knot – A common and strong knot for tying tippet material to the leader or one segment of tippet material to another.
 A surgeon’s knot is stronger than a blood knot, especially for connection materials of unlike size and material.
 The blood knot has the advantage of being smoother and less likely to catch algae or cause tangles.